 The more hours that a truck driver accumulates behind the wheel, the higher their earning potential will be.
 This principle is important to remember during the earliest days of driving.
 Dealing with a driver trainer can be a trying time as you must learn to live with another person in a small space for little pay.
-However, do not forget that this experience is the first step to building your resume and advancing your earning capacity in the industry.
+However, do not forget that this experience is the first step to building your resume and advancing your earning capacity.

 Many first-time truckers approach their first haul earnestly.
-While the trucking industry does emphasize speed, it also places immense importance on efficiency.
-Making sure you are checking blind spots, reversing slowly, and double checking all your work will increase your efficiency and ensure a successful trip.
+While the trucking industry does reward speed, it also places immense importance on efficiency.
+Making sure you check blind spots, reverse slowly, and double check your work will increase your efficiency and ensure a successful trip.
 Take your time, cover your bases, and be aware—these practices will make you the best driver on the road.

 When you arrive at a delivery’s destination, do not quickly pull into the property.
 Instead, park your truck on the street, walk up to the property, and identify the unloading location for your truck.
 Doing this will help you avoid finding yourself in a difficult situation with your large vehicle.
 You will learn which objects to avoid hitting, where the delivery will be loaded, and any other complications that need focus during unloading.